 Where We Work

-VIEW is starting an initiative in the Greater Yellowstone Ecosystem focusing on protecting our priority Yellowstone species by targeting key health threats they face in their native habitat.
-VIEW will be partnering with local organizations and agencies to implement disease surveillance of priority species in the Greater Yellowstone Ecosystem.
+VIEW has started an initiative in the Greater Yellowstone Ecosystem focusing on the protection of priority species by targeting key health threats they face in their native habitat.
+VIEW will be partnering with local organizations and government agencies to implement disease surveillance throughout the Greater Yellowstone Ecosystem.

-Explosive increase in human/domestic animal population growth, habitat encroachment and climate change, wildlife are now – more than ever – exposed to pathogens that we share (60 % of infectious disease we share with animals).
-Thus, causing devastating declines in at risk populations.
+With an explosive increase in human/domestic animal population growth, habitat encroachment and climate change, wildlife are now, more than ever, being exposed to pathogens that we share (60 % of infectious disease we share with animals).
+This, as a result, is causing devastating declines in already at-risk populations.

-In 2015, after millions of dollars and tremendous efforts to save the critically endangered Saiga antelope from extinction – 210,000 animals, 70% of the global population – died in a fortnight due to disease.
-Closer to Yellowstone, the bighorn sheep herds in the Rocky Mountains have been devastated due to pneumonia transmitted from domestic sheep causing no sickness in domestic sheep but annual declines and repopulation efforts in the wild sheep.
+In 2015, after an investment of millions of dollars and tremendous, far-reaching efforts to save the critically endangered Saiga antelope from extinction (more than 200,000 animals,) 70% of the global population died in a fortnight due to disease.
+Closer to Yellowstone, bighorn sheep herds in the Rocky Mountains have been devastated due to pneumonia transmitted from domestic sheep.
+The disease had no impact on domestic sheep but caused large, annual declines in wild sheep with limited success in repopulation efforts of wild sheep.